“Modern, on-brand, and easy-to-use.”

 A functional tool for prospective students

 In addition to acting as a “why-Bienen” brochure, a website redesign presented the opportunity to be a more functional tool for prospective students.
+To recruit students, you must make it easy for students to engage with your university.
 After learning about why they should apply to Bienen, what action would they want to take?

 After interviewing students, we discovered three key conversions, all depending on where the student was along their user journey:

 - Scheduling an audition / applying to the University

 With these core actions in mind for prospective students, we built the website to take a user on a cohesive, frictionless journey and help them convert when they decided to do so themselves.

 In the simplest categorization of user types, there are two: 1) Those who know most of the admissions process and just need a few questions answered to “do the thing” and 2) Those who know nothing and are just starting to figure out what the thing they need to do even is.